Cicero, Illinois: History

 Cicero was taken up and abandoned several times as site for a civil rights march in the mid-1960s.
 Cicero had a sundown town policy prohibiting African Americans from living in the city.
-The American Friends Service Committee, Martin Luther King Jr., and many affiliated organizations, including churches, were conducting marches against housing and school de facto segregation and inequality in Chicago and several suburbs, but the leaders feared too violent a response in Chicago Lawn and Cicero.
+The American Friends Service Committee, Martin Luther King Jr., and many affiliated organizations, including churches, were conducting marches against housing and school de facto segregation and inequality in Chicago and several suburbs, but the leaders feared an overly violent response in Chicago Lawn and Cicero.
 Eventually, a substantial march (met by catcalls, flying bottles and bricks) was conducted in Chicago Lawn, but only a splinter group, led by Jesse Jackson, marched in Cicero.
 The marches in the Chicago suburbs helped galvanize support for the passage of the Civil Rights Act of 1968, extending federal prohibitions against discrimination to private housing.
 The act also created the United States Department of Housing and Urban Development's Office of Fair Housing and Equal Opportunity, which enforces the law.

 The 1980s and 1990s saw a heavy influx of Hispanic (mostly Mexican and Central American) residents to Cicero.
 Once considered mainly a Czech or Bohemian town, most of the European-style restaurants and shops on 22nd Street (now Cermak Road) have been replaced by Spanish-titled businesses.
 In addition, Cicero has a small black community.

 Cicero has seen a revival in its commercial sector, with many new mini-malls and large retail stores.
 New condominiums are also being built in the city.

 Cicero has long had a reputation of government scandal.
-By 2002, Republican Town President Betty Loren-Maltese was sent to federal prison in California, for misappropriating $12 million in funds.
+In 2002, Republican Town President Betty Loren-Maltese was sent to federal prison in California for misappropriating $12 million in funds.